Melsanbey History, Family Crest & Coats of Arms

 Today's generation of the Melsanbey family bears a name that was brought to England by the wave of emigration that was started by the Norman Conquest of 1066.
 It comes from the Old Norman personal name Melmor.
 The name Mellanby was also the name of several places in Cumberland and the North Riding of Yorkshire.
 The family name Melsanbey was brought to England after the Norman Conquest, when William the Conqueror gave his friends and relatives most of the land formerly owned by Anglo-Saxon aristocrats.

 The surname Melsanbey was first found in Yorkshire where they held a family seat as Lord of the Manor of the large village of Malmerbi or Melmerby, near Hutton Conyers.
 At the time of the taking of the Domesday Book in 1086, a survey of all England taken by Duke William to record the ownership of all taxable land in England, Melmerby was held by Count Alan, and, conjecturally, it is from this family the surname is descended.
 Melmerbi is given by Cottle as "farm of the devotee of (St) Mary" but this shows an Irish origin which is unsupported.
 Count Allan also held Wensleydale, south of Richmond.
 He was anciently a Breton, known as Allan the Black, distinguishing him from Duke Allan the Red, his brother.
 It was customary amongst the Norman families who introduced surnames into England after the Conquest, to name their sons, nephews and so on, by the name of the Manors which they held so as to distinguish these descendents from the main line.

-Important Dates for the Melsanbey family
+Early History of the Melsanbey family

 This web page shows only a small excerpt of our Melsanbey research.
 Another 27 words (2 lines of text) covering the years 1316 and 1412 are included under the topic Early Melsanbey History in all our PDF Extended History products and printed products wherever possible.